catalyst-cloud/catalystcloud-docs/source/block-storage/using-volumes.rst

-        **Heat** is the native Openstack orchestration tool and functions by reading a template and creating a stack on your project using information contained within and from your environment variables.
+        **Heat** is the native Openstack orchestration tool and functions by reading a template and creating a stack on your project using information contained within the template and from your environment variables.

         The following template will create a new volume and attach it to an existing instance on your project: